galaxyproject/training-material/topics/metabolomics/tutorials/lcms-preprocessing/tutorial.md

 >
 >    > ### {% icon comment %} Comment
 >    >
->    > When performing this second grouping (or at the first one if you do not plan to perform retention time correction), you can take this opportunity to check how your peak table looks like at this point of the XCMS extraction.
-For this, you can set the 'Get the Peak List' option to `Yes`.
+>    > When performing this second grouping, similarly to the first grouping you can take this opportunity to check how your peak table looks like at this point of the XCMS extraction, setting the 'Get the Peak List' option to `Yes`.
+As previously explained, you can look at your variableMetadata file as well as perform an NA diagnostic using the **Intensity Check** {% icon tool %} module.
 >    {: .comment}
 >
 > > ### {% icon comment %} Comment to W4M users